corda/samples/stockpaydividend-TokenSDK/README.md

 You will find the StockState extends from EvolvableToken which allows the stock details(eg. announcing dividends) to be updated without affecting the parties who own the stock.

 This Stock Exchange CorDapp includes:
+* A bank issues some money for the final settlement of the dividends.
-* A company issues and moves stocks to shareholders
+* A company/stock issuer(WayneCo) issues and moves stocks to shareholders
 * The company announces dividends for shareholders to claim before execution day
 * Shareholder retrieves the most updated stock information and then claims dividend
 * The company distribute dividends to shareholders